kamilkisiela/graphql-config/specification.md

   };

 type GraphQLProjectConfiguration = {
+  // the name of this project.
+If absent, the key of this
-  schemaPath?: string, // a file with schema IDL
+  // project config object will be used as the project name. name?: string, schemaPath?: string, // a file with schema IDL

   // For multiple applications with overlapping files,